futuring-architectures/futuring-architectures.github.io/docs/framework.md

 permalink: /docs/
 ---

 Ecosystem innovation has all the makings of a [wicked problem](https://en.wikipedia.org/wiki/Wicked_problem).
-FAST draws from Design Thinking as a collaborative way of coping with such problems.
-It combines immersion in an unqiue situation with building shared understanding and prototyping solutions.
+FAST draws from Design Thinking as a collaborative way of coping with such problems. *Thinking as a designer* implies immersion in a situation, building shared understanding and prototyping solutions.
 This combination gives way to the three components of FAST:

 ![The FAST framework](../assets/img/docs/fast-framework-tiny.png){:data-width="600" data-height="398"}